pian13131/sngn/Leetcode/LeetcodeSummary.md

     curr_sum += num

     # situation 1:
-    # continuous subarray starts
     # from the beginning of the array
     if curr_sum == k:
         count += 1

     # situation 2:
     # number of times the curr_sum − k has occurred already,
-    # determines the number of times a subarray with sum k
-    # has occurred up to the current index
     count += h[curr_sum - k]

     # add the current sum